It’s easy to underestimate the power a great Facebook cover photo can have for your business.

 7. Display your values

-What: This cover photo represents the company’s message and values to its fullest.
-The business focuses on the difference a helping hand can do in the life of a senior citizen.
-It encourages people to join and give someone a hand.
+What: This cover photo represents the nonprofit’s message and values to its fullest.
+The organization focuses on providing children in homeless or low-income households wiht the essential items they need at home and at school.
+It encourages people to join and help the children in their community.

 8. Sum up what you do

-What: Custom Fit, a web consulting group, showcases some of the work they’ve done in their cover photo.
+What: When you click on A&J King’s Facebook Page, there is no question about what they do best.
+The close-up photo of crusty French baguettes says it all.
 By showing off your services, your fans can better understand your business and what you have to offer.
 You can leverage this space to show off your products in a professional and eye-catching way.

 9. Show what makes your business unique